 These class intervals are based on expert judgement.
-The highest are considered the most urgent potential issues to report back to the country with a request to solve the issue.
+To limite the number of issues selected for country feedback current practice focuses on findings for the current reporting year (Y-2).
+The classes M and H at year (Y-2) are considered the most urgent potential issues to report back to the country with a request to solve the issue.